 “We came all this way to explore the Moon, and the most important thing is that we discovered the Earth.” —William A. Anders

 The short documentary “Overview” (from Planetary Collective) explores a cosmic worldview with reflections from “Earth gazing” astronauts and philosophers as well as beautiful space imagery.
-Watch it, and be inspired by the “unity and oneness of all life on Earth”.
+Watch and be inspired by the “unity and oneness of all life on Earth”.

 Want to see more of what’s out there in space?
 The short video documentary, “The Last Steps” will take you to a ‘back to the future’ moment in time with original film footage, photographs and audio recordings from Apollo 17, NASA’s final Apollo program mission, and the last time a human walked on the moon.
 More “out of this world” videos have been selected for viewing on the “Cosmos Channel“, free to watch, on-demand.